Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 ## Porgy

-I love Porgy.
-Its the cutesy, but still brutal sister to Divers.
+I love Porgy. it's the cutesy, but still brutal sister to Divers.
 More actiony, yet still tedious... but again, [exploring the sea](../backtracking/) is tedious, slow, careful work.
 A cool feature of Porgy is roaming superbosses, that can freak you out and force you to avoid them and not get noticed.
 This helps break up the monotony of multiple trips... you never know when a giant shark is going to interrupt your well laid plans.

 # Great